 The range of high-end shops, fantastic bars, and restaurants along with the wide range of accommodations makes Blue Mountain as romantic as it is family-friendly.

 As for the mountain, it may not reach great heights, but its width spread along the Niagara Escarpment provides for wonderful terrain.
 Have your pick of 40 runs, serviced by over a dozen ski lifts, not to mention the 34 tubing runs.

 What Blue Mountain lacks in vertical gain, it makes up for in its village.
 With a similar feel to Mont Tremblant and Whistler, Blue Mountain village has a fun apres-ski scene filled with restaurants, shops, and plenty of hotel choices.

-- Westin Trillium House – Westin is the premier hotel in Blue Mountain with award winning dining, hot tub, sauna, pool and close to the village.
+- Westin Trillium House – Westin is the premier hotel in Blue Mountain with award-winning dining, a hot tub, sauna, and pool, and close to the village.
 TripAdvisor / Booking

-- Mosaic – Located in the heart of Whistler village it is the best location for dining and night life.
-With year round heated outdoor pool, sauna, and hot tub, it’s the perfect choice for a ski trip to Blue Mountain.
+- Mosaic – Located in the heart of Whistler Village it is the best location for dining and nightlife.
+With a year-round heated outdoor pool, sauna, and hot tub, it’s the perfect choice for a ski trip to Blue Mountain.
 TripAdvisor / Booking

-- Blue Mountain Inn – The original escape in Blue Mountain is located directly on the hill with indoor pool, restaurant bar and it is walking distance to the village.
+- Blue Mountain Inn – The original escape in Blue Mountain is located directly on the hill with an indoor pool, and restaurant bar and it is within walking distance of the village.
 This is our more affordable choice for where to stay in the village of Blue Mountain.
 See it on TripAdvisor

 Despite its location in Jasper National Park and the Canadian Rockies, Marmot Basin tends to fall down the list when skiers and boarders pick their next ski resort.
 But here’s why you should buck the trend: